 The life expectancy on those things is predictable, but in other areas, LIFE HAPPENS!
 And when it does, you don’t want Murphy to take over an extra bedroom in your house!

-Would your family be OK if it took 3 months to find a new job without a Dave Ramsey Emergency Fund?
+Would your family be OK if it took 3 months to find a new job without an emergency fund?

 Guess what else could happen?
 You or your spouse could lose a job unexpectedly and perhaps where you live the competition for new jobs in your same pay range is fierce!

 My point is not to scare you!
 Fear has a way of paralyzing us.
 My point is to motivate you to start one if you haven’t.

 So now we know why we might need a Dave Ramsey emergency fund, so let’s review . . .

 How do you start an emergency fund?

 First off to do it right we need to have debt under control.